Clutch-254/Kenyan-Health-Facilities-Pipeline/README.md

 python3 -m src.main
 ```

 This will kick off the whole process, from downloading the data to training the model.
+A data profiling report will be generated at `reports/health_facilities_profile.html`.

 ##  Pipeline Steps